-If you’re looking for an easy biscotti recipe you’re in good hands with this one.
+If you’re looking for the best chocolate biscotti recipe ever, you’re in good hands with this one.
 It’s never failed and has been in my file forever.

 They’re a favorite of mine because the biscotti have good, deep chocolate flavor along with that sweet-spot cookie ratio of crunchy and crumbly.

 And with an extra flourish of melted chocolate as the finishing touch, they get an “A+” for satisfying a chocolate fix.